Ravis-World/Undercurrent-of-Time/README.md

 * Local Play (Optional)

-    1. Download undercurrent.html from the releases section.
+    1. Download undercurrent.deck from the releases section.

-    2. Double-click it (or drag into a browser).
+    2. Open it in the [Decker Demo App](https://beyondloom.com/decker/tour.html).

     3. Play directly — everything runs offline in your browser.